-

 Van Gogh Museum drops Royal Dutch Shell!

 Here is a powerful idea whose time has come: FOSSIL FUELS ARE HISTORY.
 Yet history only advances piecemeal; some cling to the past to destroy the future, while others come from the future to destroy the present.
 Fossil fuel companies are doing all they can to stop the passing time.
-We are a threat to Read more
+We are a threat to their status-quo, because we come from the future.
+Sometimes rock-solid foundations melt away and tectonic shifts propel us towards forward.
+Suddenly a new idea emerges and makes age-old and all-mighty façades appear obsolete.
+Some may resist change, but history eventually catches up.
+Such was the… Read more

 -